My Experience with 2e (AHDH+HIGH IQ>145)

 It wasn’t until years later that I found out that this was an IQ test, and years after that I learned that IQ tests had to be timed — and that time matters.
 (Before we proceed, we really should abolish time on formal IQ tests, because it doesn’t matter how fast you process, but if you can process the information, and, even more importantly, how deeply you can process the information.)

-With that being said, that IQ test as a child was the only time I could have gotten a ready that I could trust for my true IQ score.
-I took one later in life around 27, but I got a range of 140-150+ and required further, more thorough testing for a more accurate score.
+With that being said, that IQ test as a child was the only time I could have gotten an accurate reading that I could trust for my true IQ score.
+I took one later in life around 27, but I got a range of 140-150+ and required further, more thorough testing for an accurate score.
 Neither are conclusive, and now I simply don’t care anymore.
-I like what Magnus Carlson sid about getting his IQ tested:
+I like what Magnus Carlson said about getting his IQ tested.
+To paraphrase, because I don’t remember where I heard it:

 I thought he was a doctor trying to institutionalize me, or some secret service person, or an alien.
 My mind was everywhere else.
 I also don’t respond well to authority, nor do I take instructions well unless I am clear on the purpose and value.
-I lifetime of social rejection and experience of volatile, turbulent, agressive words and actions beginning when I was a child also has not “maxxed-out” my trusting humans stats either (to use my interpretation of Gen Z colloquialisms).
+A lifetime of social rejection and experience of volatile, turbulent, aggressive words and actions beginning when I was a child also has not “maxxed-out” my trusting-humans-stats either (to use my interpretation of Gen Z colloquialisms).

 HIGH IQ Masking ADHD

 This part is just fascinating to me — I knew that I had ADHD but it never seemed to bother me.
-I only saw the positive sides, but did not ever see the negatives.
-I regard it to this day as a superpower, was you have reigned it in — either by building systems in place to direct it, use it, choosing the right profession, or with medication.
+I only saw the positive sides, but did not begin to recognize the negatives until I was 28-30 years old.
+I regard it to this day as a superpower — at least once you have reigned it in, either by building extensive systems to direct it, use it, choosing the right profession, or with medication.

 What still fascinates me is that I spent my entire 20s analyzing the problems that I faced in my learning, training, work, progress, interpersonal relationships, and just in my daily habits.
 As an extensive practice I built an extremely rigorous daily regimen, systems for learning and creativity, habits, and so on.